Pseudomonas aeruginosa Treatment

 How is a Pseudomonas aeruginosa infection treated?

+Pseudomonas aeruginosa treatment is usually done with antibiotics.
 There are different ways that these antibiotics can be administered, including orally, topically, through eye drops, intramuscularly or intravenously.
 The antibiotics may be taken for days, weeks or months, depending on the severity of the infection.

-It is also important to note that pseudomonas infections are growing antibiotic-resistant, especially the ones gotten from hospitals or healthcare facilities.
+It is also important to note that pseudomonas infections are growing antibiotic-resistant(1), especially the ones gotten from hospitals or healthcare facilities.
 This is why an individual needs to take the antibiotics exactly as prescribed and finish the full dose even when the patient feels better or well again.
 This is to prevent a return of the infection which would prove more challenging to handle.
 It will take weeks or even several months for an individual to recover from a severe pseudomonas infection.
 However, if the individual has a mild infection, they should start to feel better after a few days of starting the treatment.

 How can the infection be prevented?